FischLord/vortr-ge/Englisch/Monitoring.md

 # Table of Contents
 1. Introduction
-2. Types of Monitoring
+2. Common Monitoring Tools
-3. Tools and Technologies
+3. Basic Features
 4. Real-World Use Cases
 5. The Future of Monitoring
 6. Conclusion and Questions